uvicmakerlab/dhsi2015/suggestions.md

 * Consider working first with paper or modeling clay.
 This approach can save you both time and materials.
 * Circulate your prototype for feedback from friends.
 Have them interact with what you are making and document the interactions. * Wherever possible, write about the prototyping process.
 Reflect on it, too.
+* Don't hesitate to post questions or challenges you have with your code or circuit design on relevant forums online.
+Or read existing threads for similar projects to see if someone else has experienced the same issues as you and what their solution was.

 ## After You Prototype